Bringing ‘The Retreat’ to life has been a labour of love and a dream come true for owner and teacher Pru.

 Pru can’t wait to share the magic of Yoga with you in her fun yet powerful alignment-focused flows and to share her deep passion for more therapeutic, restorative and healing mind-body practices.
-Her classes are trauma conscious and always a journey weaving traditional yoga with functional movement and embodied, mindful, somatic, therapeutic, energy aware and psychotherapeutic practices.
+Her classes are trauma conscious and a journey weaving traditional yoga with functional movement, embodiment, somatic and yoga therapy, energy awareness, mindfulness and psychotherapeutic practices.

-Pru has 3 boys, her husband Rob, and their 2 teenage sons Harry and Tom.
+Pru adores her husband and their 2 teenage boys.
 They love travel and have travelled the world.
 Prior to The Retreat, Pru graduated with a degree in Advanced Mathematics and computing and worked as a senior project manager, she had a successful Photography Studio for 10 years and now has arrived home to The Retreat.

 Nadege discovered Buddhist meditation as a teenager and took her first Hatha Yoga class 14 years ago.
 Experiencing deep peace and a connection with something greater resulted in a practice that has been part of her life ever since.

 She enjoys the mental and physical strength and flexibility entwined within yoga, and cherishes its self-discovery possibilities.
 Her realisation that the challenges faced on the mat were actually the lessons she needed to apply to her daily life was a game changer.